Halifax is Calderdale's largest town, with stunning Victorian architecture and a strong industrial heritage.

 Nearby Shibden Hall & Estate offers 32 hectares of informal gardens and woodland.
 Explore the 15th century Grade II* listed hall, take a ride on the miniature railway, enjoy the boating lake, play pitch and putt, have fun the children's play area and relax at the Shibden Mereside Cafe & Visitor Centre.
 Craft fairs, exhibitions, live entertainment and other events take place throughout the year.

 Theatre lovers and gig goers will be drawn to the ornate Victoria Theatre and also Square Chapel Centre for the Arts where you can experience top comedy acts, cutting-edge theatre, live music, dance, opera and so much more.

 Award-Winning Yorkshire Fayre

-Visit the 17th century Shibden Mill Inn, White Rose Award Winner for Yorkshire Pub of the year 2015.
+Visit the 17th century Shibden Mill Inn, White Rose Award Winner for Yorkshire Pub of the Year 2015 and also voted Yorkshire Pub of the Year 2018.
 With two AA rosettes for food and a plethora of other awards (including Les Routiers Inn of the Year and Great British Pub of the Year) the menus at Shibden Mill Inn revolve around the seasons, presenting only the very best of what is being harvested at the time.